Sony Blocks PS Remote Play with Most Mobile Controllers and Handhelds on Android. But You Can Work Around It!

 Logitech G Cloud Xbox Gaming

-Option 1 – PSPlay Community App
+Option 1 – PXPlay Community App

 While I know downloading apps from small developers on the Play Store makes some people nervous, this app has made many users happy.
 We’ve also tested it ourselves, and it definitely does what it says it does:

-PSPlay offers you the possibility to remote control your PS console without limitations.
+PXPlay offers you the possibility to remote control your PS console without limitations.
 You can play your favorite games remotely while you are away (more information below*).
 PSPlay has been optimized to provide streaming experiences with the lowest possible latency.
 Third-Party controllers and mobile data connections are supported.

-PSPlay App on the Google Play Store
+PXPlay App on the Google Play Store

 I can’t promise that this app will continue to work indefinitely or that Sony won’t ask for its removal at some point.
-But, it is probably your best option for now when you want to use most of the controllers or devices listed above – such as a Razer Kishi or the Logitech G Cloud.
+But, it is probably your best option for now when you want to use most of the controllers or devices listed above – such as a Razer Kishi or even the Logitech G Cloud.

 Option 2 – Logitech to the Rescue

-The folks over at gamesradar.com showed how you could use this advanced key mapping feature to enable the official PlayStation Remote Play App to work.
+When this was first released, the folks over at gamesradar.com showed how you could use this advanced key mapping feature to enable the official PlayStation Remote Play App to work.

-The only downside of this approach is that the on-screen virtual controller will show up fairly persistently as you try to play.
-After all, as far as the PlayStation Remote Play app is concerned, you are actually tapping the screen.
+The only downside of this approach is that the on-screen virtual controller may still be visible from time to time while you play.
 Unfortunately, this can be a bit distracting and covers up parts of the gameplay.
+But, you can turn it off in the PS Remote Play App settings – click the gear icon.

 PS Remote Play Virtual Controls